hpfref/The-Role-of-Spatial-Context-in-Deep-Learning-based-Semantic-Segmentation-of-Remote-Sensing-Imagery/README.md

 ## Setup

-This project requires Python 3.12 and the packages listed below.
+This project was implemented with Python 3.12 and the packages are listed below.
 Two options are provided for installing dependencies:

 ### 1. Using pip